teamtype/teamtype/docs/teamtype-cli-ui.md

 ## Overview

-A main inspiration for our UI is a tool called [`Magic Wormhole`](https://magic-wormhole.readthedocs.io/en/latest/welcome.html#example), which uses a random but easily communicable keyword (number-word-word, e.g. 7-crossover-clockwork) to identify a certain transfer.
+A main inspiration for our UI is a tool called [Magic Wormhole](https://magic-wormhole.readthedocs.io/en/latest/welcome.html#example), which uses a random but easily communicable keyword (number-word-word, e.g. 7-crossover-clockwork) to identify a certain transfer.

 In our case the keyword identifies a shared project.